PlatONnetwork/docs/docs/WASM智能合约开发.md

 - `HelloWorld` deployed contract
 - `params` parameters of contract init function

-If deploy success，you wil see log info as follows:
+If deploying successfully，you will see log info as follows:
 ```
 receipt:  { blockHash:
    '0x266733b693ba650315a59c34e72804c06ca3e27fab145625797bd42259b572c5',